-Learning disability nurses support people with learning disabilities to maintain their health and wellbeing and to live their lives as fully and independently as possible, while respecting their rights and dignity.
+Learning disability nurses support people with learning disabilities and their families, carers and friends.
+They help patients to maintain their health and wellbeing and to live their lives as fully and independently as possible.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.